What are Toric Contact Lenses?

 If you have astigmatism that should be corrected with toric lenses and want to wear normal (spherical) contact lenses, your short or long-sightedness may be corrected, but the astigmatism will remain uncorrected and your vision will continue to appear blurred or distorted.

-What is the difference between toric and regular contact lenses?
+What is the difference between toric lenses and regular lenses?

 Why are my toric contact lenses blurry?